oracle/node-oracledb/INSTALL.md

 This example consists of a `Dockerfile`, a `package.json` file with the application dependencies, a `server.js` file that is the application, and an `envfile.list` containing the database credentials as environment variables.
-It is based on Oracle Linux.

-The example `Dockerfile` is:
+If you use Oracle Linux, your `Dockerfile` will be like:

 ```
 FROM oraclelinux:7-slim